-How to get a home loan with USAA
+How to apply for a mortgage with USAA

-- Get prequalified in minutes.
+- Get preapproved in minutes.
 Tell USAA about your finances and where you want to move.
 They’ll check your credit to reduce the chance of getting denied later, and you’ll get a shopping letter that might help with seller negotiations.